All The Things you Probably Won't be Told about The Yorkshire Terrier!

 The price of your Yorkie puppy is just the down payment.

-You're also paying for the quality of health and care behind your puppy and the Yorkie breeder's time and reputation producing healthy, quality puppies.
+You're also paying for the quality of health and care behind your puppy, and the breeder's time and reputation producing healthy, quality puppies.

-Because it is not possible to speak directly to the breeder at the pet store most avoid that outlet.
+Because it is not possible to speak directly to the breeder at the pet store, most people avoid that outlet.

-You simply don't know the breeder behind it - and if the older siblings to yours have died from genetic diseases there is no way for you to know that.
+You simply don't know the breeder behind it - and if the older siblings to your dog have died from genetic diseases there is no way for you to know that.

 This is a critical point for getting a healthy puppy!
 A reliable Yorkie Breeder must charge a fair price for his or her time, costs and care of the puppy as well as his ancestors.